Search all sites near me now

 • Review minimum flows, allocation caps and total allocation in 2025.

-A Block takes are for activities that require a reliable source of water, such as irrigation, where crop production is dependent on the availability of water.
-The minimum flow set for A Block allocations is 1300l/s ensuring that water is available for high priority activities yet still ensuring the environmental values of the Waipaoa River are maintained.
+A Block takes are for activities that require a reliable source of water, where crop production is dependent on the availability of water.
+The minimum flow set for A Block allocations is 1300 l/s.

-B Blocks are generally less reliable and used for water storage and activities outside of the peak use period such as frost protection.
-B Block allocations allow the flow to remain in the range most useful to the key environmental values of the Waipaoa River for the longest time.
-The minimum flow set for B Block allocation is 4000 litres per second.
+B Blocks are generally less reliable and are used for water storage and activities outside of the peak use period, such as frost protection.
+B Block allocations allow the flow to remain in the range most useful to the river’s key environmental values for the longest time.
+The minimum flow set for B Block allocation is 4000 l/s.

 Water Use